-- 1. All relevant regulations governing ionising radiation must be followed at all times.
-In particular, visitors must not be allowed access to the experimental hall without a film badge; temporary badges may be obtained from the ISIS control room. - 2.
-The test rig area should be kept tidy to reduce the risk of injury through tripping. - 3.
-Access to doorways must be kept clear at all times. - 4.
-Cables should, where possible, be protected and secured. - 5.
+- 2. All relevant regulations governing ionising radiation must be followed at all times.
+In particular, visitors must not be allowed access to the experimental hall without a film badge; temporary badges may be obtained from the ISIS control room. - 3.
+The test rig area should be kept tidy to reduce the risk of injury through tripping. - 4.
+Access to doorways must be kept clear at all times. - 5.
+Cables should, where possible, be protected and secured. - 6.
 The stray field from the 1.8T magnet poses a risk to users of heart pacemakers.
 The magnet area is fenced off and clearly signed to prevent inadvertent exposure to the stray field.
-In addition, ferromagnetic tools should not be used or left near the magnet unless the magnet power supply is off. - 6.
+In addition, ferromagnetic tools should not be used or left near the magnet unless the magnet power supply is off. - 7.
 All high-voltage power supplies used in the test rig area are current-limited to reduce the risk of electric shock.
 The main risk from these power supplies is of physical injury arising from the uncontrolled recoil of the hands after accidental contact with the HT terminals.
-The test rig area is clearly signed to indicate that high voltage equipment is in use. - 7.
-The magnet power supplied must be turned off (not just ramped down to nominal zero volts) before working close to the busbars or cooling pipes behind the perspex screen.
-A notice to this effect must be displayed prominently on the magnet. - 8.
+The test rig area is clearly signed to indicate that high voltage equipment is in use.

+- 8. The magnet power supplied must be turned off (not just ramped down to nominal zero volts) before removing the perspex screen to work close to the busbars or cooling pipes.
+A notice to this effect is displayed prominently on the magnet. - 9.
 Hand tools should only be used by persons conversant with their proper use, or by others supervised by such a person.
-Appropriate protective equipment should be used. - 9.
+Appropriate protective equipment should be used. - 10.
 Since the rig can be operated remotely, it is essential that the HV system be turned off manually before working on exposed contacts.
 For the same reason, the stepper motor must be powered down before working close to the motor or drive belts.

-- 10. Any work which involves exposed mains or high-voltage terminals should not be carried out while working alone. - 11.
+An interlock system is installed to prevent the tray of the test rig being removed from the magnet while the HV is switched on. - 11.
+Any work which involves exposed mains or high-voltage terminals should not be carried out while working alone. - 12.
 The gantry crane must only be operated by qualified persons.
 When not in use it must be locked and parked at the opposite end of the experimental hall from the test rig.